snakemake/snakemake-interface-executor-plugins/README.md

 This package provides a stable interface for interactions between Snakemake and its executor plugins.

 Plugins should implement the following skeleton to comply with this interface.
-It is recommended to use [Snakedeploy](https://snakedeploy.readthedocs.io) to set up the skeleton (and automated testing) within a python package, see https://snakedeploy.readthedocs.io/en/stable/snakemake_developers/scaffold_snakemake_plugins.html.
+It is recommended to use [Snakedeploy to set up the skeleton](https://snakedeploy.readthedocs.io/en/stable/snakemake_developers/scaffold_snakemake_plugins.html) (and automated testing) within a python package.

 ```python
 from dataclasses import dataclass, field